Th3CracKed/youtube_ad_clicker_serverless/README.md

 # Step functions

-- This project include a step functions template to connect the two lambdas
+- This project include a step functions template to connect the two lambdas, make sure you change the arn to Yours.

 # Local Script